project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 2. The eigenstate corresponding to level_1 has no dependency on the perturbation $\delta$
 3. As $\delta \rightarrow 0$, the level_2 eigenstate approaches the same as level_1 (within a phase factor)

-In order to solve the mystery of indifference of level_1 to $\delta$ we need to first understand another puzzle.
-Let's look at the numerical values of the eigenstates for a very small $\delta=0.001$
+In order to solve the mystery of the indifference of level_1 to $\delta$, we need to first understand another puzzle.
+Let's look at the numerical values of the eigenstates for a very small $\delta=0.001$.

 ```python
 delta = 0.001